 PHILANTHROPY AND HUMANITARIAN WORK

 Orna regularly supports and contributes to selected global philanthropic campaigns.
-Among notable missions, she helped a network of global charities raise over 100 million US dollars for emergency rescue actions, housing and education of migrants as a speaker in Israel, the UK and USA in the 2000s.
+Among important missions, she helped a network of global charities raise over 100 million US dollars for emergency rescue actions, housing and education of migrants as a speaker in Israel, the UK and USA in the 2000s.
 In this capacity, she spoke along with the world’s most known and celebrated personalities, among them Coretta Scott King, the wife of Martin Luther King and James Rubin U.S. Assistant Secretary of State for Public Affairs.